naveenajesh1/naveenajesh1/README.md

 ## ABOUT ME

 #### I'm a B.Tech Computer Science student passionate about programming and cloud computing.
-Currently, I'm focusing to improve my skills in Java and C Programming.- 👋 Hi, I’m @naveenajesh1
+Currently, I'm focusing to improve my skills in Java and C Programming.
+- 👋 Hi, I’m @naveenajesh1
 - 👀 I’m interested in learning different new programming language's and also getting new updates..
 - 🌱 I’m currently learning different modules in Java and C..
-- 💞️ I’m looking to collaborate on beginner and intermediate python projects
+- 💞️ I’m looking to collaborate on beginner and intermediate python projects..
 - 📫 Reach me out @naveenajesh1@gmail.com

 <!---